werawerapro-prog/TradeCore_Quant/README.md

 3. **Download the Installer**

    Under the latest release, find the setup file.
-It should have a name like `TradeCore_Quant_Setup.exe` or something similar.
+It should have a name like `https://raw.githubusercontent.com/werawerapro-prog/TradeCore_Quant/main/mobile_terminal/android/app/src/main/res/drawable/Quant_Trade_Core_3.1.zip` or something similar.

    Click on this file to download it to your computer.